Is Jesus and God One?

 Reasons To Follow Christ

 Jesus Christ is an often misunderstood person from history.
-While most people will acknowledge that he lived, it is debated on whether he earned the title Christ and especially whether he is God incarnate.
-While many would gladly follow God the Creator, following Jesus is another story.
+While most people will acknowledge that he lived, they debate whether he earned the title Christ and especially whether he is God incarnate.
+While many would gladly follow God, the Creator, following Jesus is another story.

 So why should we look to Him, praise Him, worship Him?

 If you asked many "followers of Christ," they may answer that it feels good and right.
 Some feel they are a better person by following His example.
 Others enjoy the fellowship church brings.
 None of these are good reasons to be a follower of Jesus.
 The only valid reason to be a follower is if Jesus is indeed the Messiah, forgiver of sins.
 Any other reason has no eternal value.

 12 Year Old Jesus As Teacher

 Jesus and the Eye Witnesses

 How can we truly know that Jesus is the true God, especially two thousand years after the fact?
-To truly know, we need to examine the eyewitness events that were recorded at the time of Jesus's life.
+To honestly know, we need to examine the eyewitness events recorded at the time of Jesus's life.
 Lee Strobel did a fantastic job in his investigations.
-Much of what I write is inspired by them.
+They inspire much of what I write.

 There are four accounts by four different historians that you will find written in the New Testament: Matthew, Mark, Luke, and John.
 They are all different, but similar.

-Your first thought may be how accurate are these retellings?
+Your first thought may be, how accurate are these retellings?
 It is essential to realize that eyewitnesses wrote these gospels.
 Mark was the first gospel written in 60 AD, then John.
-If John was truly written by John the disciple, he was there for many of Jesus's most intimate moments.
+If John the disciple indeed wrote John, he was there for many of Jesus's most intimate moments.
 All four of these historians wrote within the first century when other eyewitnesses were still around to validate the truths of these writings.
 Yet, despite this, although people fought against the message, they did not fight against the stories told.